TanStack/config/docs/build.md

 title: Build
 ---

-The Vite build setup provided is the culmination of several attempts to make the TanStack libraries work in all environments, including ESM, CJS, the various TypeScript module resolution options, and a diverse bundler ecosystem.
+The Vite build setup is the culmination of several attempts to dual publish ESM and CJS for TanStack projects, while preserving compatibility with all Typescript module resolution options.

+## Do I Need This?

+ES Modules (ESM) is the standard for writing JavaScript modules.
+However, due to the historical dependency on CommonJS (CJS), many ecosystem tools and projects were initially incompatible with ESM.
+It is becoming exceedingly rare for this to be the case, and I would urge you to consider whether it is necessary to distribute CJS code at all.
+Sindre Sorhus has a good summary on this issue [here](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c).

-## Usage
+## Setup

 The build config is quite opinionated, as it is designed to work with our internal libraries.
 If you follow the below instructions, it _may_ work for your library too!